sunaku/tork/README.markdown

 * `tork-driver` tells master to run tests and keeps track of test results
 * `tork-master` absorbs test execution overhead and forks to run your tests

-When the driver hears about changes in your test files, it tells the master to fork a worker process to run the tests affected by those changes.
+When the herald observes that files in or beneath the current directory have been written to, it tells the driver, which then commands the master to fork a worker process to run the tests affected by those changed files.
 This is all performed automatically.
 But what if you want to manually run a test file?

-You can re-run any test file by simply saving it!
+You can (re)run any test file by simply saving it!
 When you do, Tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
 To make it run *all* tests in your saved file, simply save the file *again* without changing it.